adammoore/llm-personal-assistant/llm_personal_assistant/README.md

 ## Features

 - Task Management: Create, read, update, and delete tasks
-- LLM Integration: Analyze tasks using Anthropic's Claude model
+- LLM Integration: Analyze tasks and responses using Anthropic's Claude model
 - Google Calendar Integration: View and manage your upcoming events
+- Prompt System: Daily, weekly, and monthly prompts to help manage tasks and priorities
 - User-friendly Interface: Built with React and Material-UI

 ## Prerequisites